ElijaRock/git-guide/README.md

 /home/<user>/<Repository>
 ```

 By default you have cloned and are working on the `main` branch. ***NEVER*** commit to or push to the main branch directly.

-You must create your own branch to work on a repo.
+You can see which branch you are working on using `git status`.
+It should say something like "On branch main" at the top, along with other information I will explain later.

+You should create a working branch if there is only branch main.
 Watch closely, but do not follow these steps yet:

 ```
 $ git branch new-feature